jsecu/7DaysofRed/Day2Red.md

 Compile with this command: `gcc WmiSub.c -o Wmisub.exe -lole32 -loleaut32 -lwbemuuid`

-If you run this code, all it does is make a test file saying success in your C:\, after you open notepad.exe.
+If you run this code, all it does is make a test file saying success in your C Drive, after you open notepad.exe.

 ```c
 #define _WIN32_DCOM